 The product I purchased to learn everything that got me here:

 Assessment: I told my husband I couldn’t believe all the help this gave me.
 I would have been lost without it, and a lot of important things on my website would not have been properly set up to expect traffic, like an email list, what to do each day, what kind of posts would likely bring me the most traffic, how to use Pinterest and manually pin, and advice on using tons of different social platforms to share posts.
 I would reference this Ebook every time I felt lost at what to try next, and it kept me on track.
 Most of all, it inspired me that if she could do it (a newbie blogger), then so could I!

 The state of my blog before this month

 Before I got started, I had around 30 blog posts written.
 None of them were SEO ready (how Google ranks you for those of you new to blogging).
 Most of them had no pins made for Pinterest, and the ones that did were awful.

 I had Adsense installed with a few native ads but hadn’t made more than a few cents.
 More on that later.

 I used my blog primarily as a dumping ground to get free product so it was full of sponsored posts.

-None of my posts linked to other posts so my bounce rate was around 90% (so 9 out of 10 people left after reading 1 post…that’s bad)
+None of my posts linked to other posts (called inbound links) so my bounce rate was around 90% (so 9 out of 10 people left after reading 1 post…that’s bad)